 Kayak route through caves in Menorca

-The most spectacular kayak tour of the south coast.
-Delve into sea caves, Sail between 50-metre cliffs and snorkel in crystal-clear waters.
+The most spectacular kayak excursions of the south coast.
+Go deep into the 8 sea caves, Sail between 50-metre cliffs and snorkel in crystal-clear waters.
 Two routes, two unique experiences.
 Choose yours now!

 • 4 sea caves (including the mythical Cueva de la Luz)